 I have to admit that I was far from impressed when I first watched Grand Prix: The Killer Years when it originally aired on BBC4 earlier this year.
 I am, however, appalled that what was nothing more than an hour’s worth of sensationalism will shortly be committed to DVD.

 Profiting through on-screen misery does not sit well with me.

 Killer Years, for those that missed it the first time around, is a made-for-TV documentary that focuses on grand prix racing during the early 1960s and ’70s – a horrific period where death was all too commonplace.

-And with that, we are dealt a series of heart wrenching, ghoulish, crashes that are interspersed with talking heads such as Jackie Stewart, Emerson Fittipaldi and John Surtees, all of whom played vital roles in pioneering driver safety over the years.
+And with that, we are dealt a series of heart wrenching and ghoulish crashes that are interspersed with talking heads such as Jackie Stewart, Emerson Fittipaldi and John Surtees, all of whom played vital roles in pioneering driver safety over the years.

 These extraordinarily candid interviews are wholly impressive.
-Listening to Stewart and other luminaries narrate the long struggle to making racing safer for friend and rival alike is certainly a depressing affair.
-It never fails to astound how expendable driver’s lives seemed to be just a few decades ago.
+Listening to Stewart and other luminaries narrate their long struggle in making racing safer for friend and rival alike is certainly a depressing affair; it never fails to astound how expendable driver’s lives seemed to be just a few decades ago.

-Unfortunately, that’s about all the positives I can possibly conjure up as far as Killer Years is concerned because, quite frankly, I find it to be nothing more than a load of gratuitous, exploitative, nonsense.
+Unfortunately, that is about all the positives I can possibly conjure up as far as Killer Years is concerned because, quite frankly, I find it to be nothing more than a load of gratuitous, exploitative, nonsense.

-Jo Bonnier, for instance, died in a sportscar, Mike Spence was killed during testing for the Indy 500, and Ludovico Scarfiotti perished during a hillclimbing event.
+Jo Bonnier, for instance, died in a behind the wheel of a sportscar, Mike Spence was killed during testing for the Indy 500, and Ludovico Scarfiotti perished during a hillclimbing event.